valzi/villagefolk/docs/Adventuring.md

 Only one coin is in popular usage.
 It's made of copper.
 100 of them use one slot.
 1000 of them fit in a coin purse, which uses one slot.

-## Distance

-A hex is typically 6x6 miles.
-Squares on a dungeon map are typically 10x10 feet.

-A square is usually 10'x10'.

-However, the referee (or a published adventure) may choose other measurements.

 ## Doors